thedavecarroll/hugotest.thedavecarroll.com/content/powershell/responding-to-issue-submitted-for-poshdyndnsapi-module.md

 *If only there was some way to test my code changes before pushing to GitHub or PSGallery.*

-I have been lazy with my modules and have not included adequate [Pester][Pester] tests.
+I have been lazy with my modules and have not included adequate [Pester](https://pester.dev) tests.
 For much of my PowerShell history, I have done the same hacky thing that most systems administrators have done — write a function, manually test a function.
 Just recently I've begun using Visual Studio Code's debugging, so at least there's that.